 Events

-In LibreOffice, when something happens it means that an event occurred.
-For example, opening a document, pressing a key, or moving the mouse cursor.
-LibreOffice allows events to cause a macro to be called; the macro is then called an event handler.
+Whenever something happens in LibreOffice, it is called an event.
+For example, opening a document, pressing a key, or moving the mouse cursor are all events.
+LibreOffice allows events to trigger the execution of a macro; the macro is then called an event handler.
 Full coverage of event handlers is well beyond the scope of this document, but a little knowledge can accomplish much.

+Caution